Are heuristic switches necessary to control dissipation in modern smoothed particle hydrodynamics ?: Conclusions

-\begin{itemize} \item AVSLR schemes outperform traditional AVSW across all tests.
-This is especially relevant for the study of subsonic turbulence, where SPH has traditionally performed worse than mesh-based methods.
+\item AVSLR schemes outperform our previous implementation of AVSW in SPHYNX across all tests, which is especially relevant for the study of subsonic turbulence.

 \item In line with \citet{sandnes2025}, a good multi-regime performance requires modulating the SLR reconstruction with, for example, the Balsara limiter $\mathcal B$, as shown in Eqs.~(\ref{eq:filter_c}) and (\ref{eq:filter_d}).
-While \citet{sandnes2025} used the exponent $p=1$, we find that $p=2$ (our AVSLRB2) consistently yields better results, particularly in turbulence, without sacrificing shock handling.
+Although \citet{sandnes2025} used the exponent $p=1$, we find that $p=2$ (our AVSLRB2) consistently yields better results, particularly in turbulence, without sacrificing shock handling.

+\item Nonphysical entropy behavior could appear if the bare SLR scheme is used (i.e., if SLR is not modulated).
+However, in regions subjected to mild or strong dissipation, the $\mathcal {B}$-modulation of SLR works to inhibit any nonphysical sign reversal in the entropy.
+Sign reversal can still occur in noise-dominated regions where switches also fail (e.g., Fig.~\ref{fig:entropy_1}).

-\item Combining switches with SLR (AVSWSLR) tends to degrade shock and Gresho–Chan performance, but it works very well for subsonic turbulence, Fig.~\ref{fig:turbulence} and \cite{cabezon2025}.
+\item Combining switches with SLR (AVSWSLR) tends to degrade shock and Gresho-Chan performance, but it works very well for subsonic turbulence, as shown in Fig.~\ref{fig:turbulence} and \cite{cabezon2025}.
 This improvement is due to the additional reduction of the AV parameter $\alpha$ introduced by the switches.

 \item Motivated by the turbulence gains from reduced $\alpha$, we tested a simple amplitude control mechanism of AV in our AVSLRB2 scheme, considering $\alpha\rightarrow \alpha \times max[\mathcal F, \mathcal B]$, with $ 0\le {\mathcal F}\le 1$ in Eq.~\ref{eq:AV_turbulence}.
-Taking $\mathcal F=1$ recovers the AVSLRB2 scheme, while ${\mathcal F}=0.5$ improves the turbulence spectra while producing only minor changes in the other tests (see the last two rows of Table~\ref{tab:table_cases_1} and Fig.~\ref{fig:best_to_worstmodels}).
-This offers a switch-free path to near-optimal turbulence behavior without compromising shocks or instabilities. \end{itemize}
+Taking $\mathcal F=1$ recovers the AVSLRB2 scheme, while ${\mathcal F}=0.5$ improves the turbulence spectra, while producing only minor changes in the other tests (see the last two rows of Table~\ref{tab:table_cases_1} and Fig.~\ref{fig:best_to_worstmodels}).
+This offers a switch-free path to near-optimal turbulence behavior without compromising shocks or instabilities.